Meet the Instructors

 timber

-timber is a designer, woodworker, and educator with a passion for all things wood. timber spent two years as a student at the Krenov School of Fine Furniture and since then has been awarded residencies and fellowships at the Peters Valley School of Craft (NJ), Anderson Ranch (CO), Pocosin Arts School of Fine Craft (NC) and the Center for Furniture Craftsmanship (ME). timber also has a background in landscape architecture and environmental planning.
+timber is a designer, woodworker, and educator with a passion for all things wood. timber spent two years as a student at the Krenov School of Fine Furniture and since then has been awarded residencies and fellowships at the Peters Valley School of Craft (NJ), Anderson Ranch (CO), Pocosin Arts School of Fine Craft (NC) and the Center for Furniture Craftsmanship (ME). timber also has a background in landscape architecture and environmental planning. timber was our Programs and Operations manager until the end of summer 2025 and continues to visit as our primary Guest Instructor.

 You can see see examples of timber's furniture and other woodworking commissions at www.timberworks-studio.com or on Instagram @timber.works.